2w1ck/packia/README.md

 # packia
-a simple web development boilerplate using: nodejs, express, backbone, gulp and bower.
+a simple web development boilerplate using: nodejs, express, backbone, gulp and browserify.